-Working Atlantic Canadians who used a financial advisor to help provide
+Working Albertans who used a financial advisor to help provide retirement

 - their spouse/partner has more confidence they're doing all they can

-What are Atlantic Canadians doing to prepare their finances for
+What are Albertans doing to prepare their finances for retirement?

 personal savings, or with how their income is growing.

-- Over the past 12 months, less than half of Atlantic Canadians have
+- Over the past 12 months, less than half of Albertans have calculated

-calculated whether their retirement income will last long enough (39
+whether their retirement income will last long enough (48 per cent) or

-per cent) or calculated how much income they'll need to retire (37
+calculated how much income they'll need to retire (44 per cent).

-- Furthermore, 66 per cent of Atlantic Canadians polled lack a written
+- Furthermore, 64 per cent of Albertans polled lack a written financial

-financial retirement plan and only 43 per cent have spoken to a
+retirement plan and only 53 per cent have spoken to a financial

-financial advisor to create or update a written retirement plan
+advisor to create or update a written retirement plan within the last

 Measuring Canadians' overall retirement confidence